Disintegration as a Path to Meaning

 One of the biggest dangers right now is that most people are still playing by the old rules.
 They think this is just another election cycle, another economic crisis, another period of political instability.
 It’s not.

 The illusion that we are living in the same political and social reality as before is collapsing.
 Those who refuse to see it will be left behind.
 If we want multilevel disintegration instead of endless chaos, we need more than resistance.
+We need vision.

 Cultivate new leaders—people who see beyond left and right, who understand what’s at stake, and who are willing to tell the truth.